One of the questions we hear frequently from new clients is, what do I do with all this employer stock?

 There are other factors and rules to consider if you have an ISO compensation benefit, so it’s always smart to discuss your specific plan and vesting schedule with your advisor.

 The second main type of ESO is non-qualified stock options.
 These differ from ISOs because they can be given to former employees, consultants, and advisors.
 With an NSO plan, you’re given the right to buy a preset number of shares at a designated price during a limited timeframe.
 That price is usually the same as the stock price the day these options are granted.
 If you choose not to buy your allotted shares during that time frame, the option expires.

-Your actual ownership data of the stocks depends on when you exercise your option.
-If you don’t purchase your allocated stocks within the designated time frame, the options expire and you don’t technically own the stocks at any point.
+Your actual ownership data of the stock depends on when you exercise your option.
+If you don’t purchase your allocated stock within the designated time frame, the options expire and you don’t technically own the stock at any point.

-When do you pay taxes on employer stocks?
+When do you pay taxes on employer stock?

-In the case of NSOs, you have two main tax events: when you exercise your option to buy the stocks and when you sell those stocks.
-When you exercise your buy option, if the price you purchase the stocks for is less than their current market value, that difference is added to your reportable income tax, increasing your tax burden.
-You’ll have one more tax event later, a capital gains tax, when you sell the stocks.
+In the case of NSOs, you have two main tax events: when you exercise your option to buy and when you sell.
+When you exercise your buy option, if the price you purchase the stock for is less than their current market value, that difference is added to your reportable income tax, increasing your tax burden.
+You’ll have one more tax event later, a capital gains tax, when you sell the stock.